-All staff are responsible for raising concerns they might have about a pupil's needs.
+All staff are responsible for raising concerns around SEN they might have about a pupil.
 The SENCO is available to all staff for support and advice.
-Where a teacher is concerned about a pupil and thinks that they may have SEN, they should complete an Initial Concern Form.
+Where a teacher is concerned about a pupil and thinks that they may have SEN, they complete an Initial Concern Form.
 The initial concern process involves parents, the teacher, the SLT and the SENCO, where appropriate.
 This process ensures early support for pupils who are not making progress in learning or in wider developmental areas.
-Please refer to the following diagram for our identification process.
+The following diagram shows our identification process.